owken64/Gungnir/README.md

 var a
 equation F = ma

-4. launch scale with this code
+4. launch Gungnir with this code
 (On terminal)
 > scala com.yamanogusha.scale.Launcher (script file names)
 (If you give Scale no scripts, Scale launch with no matter.)